bwilden/bper/README.md

 ## Usage

-#### Step 1
+### Step 1

 Start by loading the `bper` package and preparing your input dataframe containing individuals whose ethnorace you wish to predict.
 The following columns are supported:

   - `first_name`.
 All names should be uppercase.
   - `last_name`.
-Remove all punctuation (e.g. O’NEAL becomes ONEAL) and all spaces to increase chances of finding a match.
+Remove all punctuation and all spaces to increase chances of finding a match (e.g. “O’NEAL” or “O NEAL” should be “ONEAL”) .
 All names should be uppercase.
   - `birth_year`.
 Currently only individuals born between the years 1911 and 2010 will match.
   - `female`.
-A binary 1/0 indicator for female or not-female.
+A 1/0 indicator for female or not-female.
   - `party`.
 Options are “DEM” for Democrat, “REP” for Republican, and “UNA” for Independents or other political parties.
   - `apartment`.
-A binary 1/0 indicator for whether the individual lives in multi-unit housing or not.
+A 1/0 indicator for whether the individual lives in multi-unit housing or not.
   - `zip`.
 5 digit ZIP Code.
   - `block`.
 15 digit complete US Census block code.
 This is comprised of a 2-digit State code + 3-digit County code + 6-digit Census Tract code + 4-digit Census Block code.
+Make sure this is a character string to preserve leading 0’s in State codes.

-If any of the above columns are not present in your input dataframe, a column of NA’s will be appended so that the `predict_race` function works.
-See example below.
-The more input information the into the algorithm, the better the predictions\!
+If any of the above columns are not present in your input dataframe, a column of NA’s will be appended so that the `predict_race` function runs.
+Predictive performance may suffer, however, depending on which columns are missing.
+The most important columns are `first_name`, `last_name`, and one of `zip` or `block`.
+The more input information going into the algorithm, the better the predictions\!

+See example data frame below.

 ``` r
 library(bper)